proplot-dev/proplot/docs/create.rst

 ratio `aspect`. **Spacing and panel widths are held fixed** during this scaling.

-This is accomplished with the new `FlexibleGridSpec` class, subclassed from matplotlib’s `GridSpec` class.
-The “actual” `wspace` and `hspace` passed to `GridSpec` are zero – the spaces you see in your figure are empty subplot slots *masquerading* as spaces, whose widths are controlled by `width_ratios` and `height_ratios`.
+This is accomplished with the new `~proplot.gridspec.FlexibleGridSpec` class, subclassed from matplotlib’s `~matplotlib.gridspec.GridSpec` class.
+The “actual” `wspace` and `hspace` passed to `~matplotlib.gridspec.GridSpec` are zero – the spaces you see in your figure are empty subplot slots *masquerading* as spaces, whose widths are controlled by `width_ratios` and `height_ratios`.
 Check out `FlexibleGridSpec.__getitem__`.